vta/challenge/README.md

 ## Scenario

 Design and deploy a web based application to collect a user's location.
 A simple form that helps a user say, "I am here!" and now other users can find that person.
-The webform should display on demand the current user's location and other users recent locations.
+The webform should display on demand the current user's location and other users most recent location.

 * Application must be able to input the user's name and current location.
 * Locations and names must be stored.
-* Retrieve all recent locations with user's names on command
+* Retrieve the most recent locations for each user's names on command
 * Visualize the recent users's locations on a map

 ## Rules